Graduate Transfer Information

 - a maximum of 60 hours toward the ThM degree

-- a maximum of 6 hours toward the STM degree and the Certificate of Biblical and Theological Studies
+- a maximum of 6 hours toward the STM degree and the Certificate of Graduate Studies

-- a maximum of 30 hours toward the MA in Biblical Exegesis and Linguistics, the MA in Christian Education, the MA in Cross-cultural Ministries, the MA in Media and Communications, and the MA (Biblical Studies)
+- a maximum of 30 hours toward the MA in Christian Education, the MA in Cross-cultural Ministries, the MA in Media Arts and Worship, the MA (Biblical Exegesis and Linguistics) and the MA (Christian Studies)

 - a maximum of 45 hours toward the MA in Biblical Counseling

-An official transcript (must be a hard copy issued by the school, mailed to DTS) from the institution attended.
-Transfer hours are not accepted for nondegree students except for those enrolled in the Certificate of Biblical and Theological Studies program.
+To be evaluated for transfer credit, you must have an official transcript of your coursework sent to DTS.
+To be considered official, a transcript must be sent either as a hard copy directly from the school or electronically, using an authorized transcript vendor.
+Transfer hours are not accepted for nondegree students except for those enrolled in the Certificate of Graduate Studies program.
 Transferability of credits earned at DTS is at the discretion of the receiving institution.

 Some general guidelines we use in evaluating credit for transfer: